efekos/Simpler/guide/Introduction.md

 ## Features

 ### Commands
-Command features helps you to make commands, getting rid of some `if` statements and providing advanced syntaxes for your command.
+Command features helps you to make commands, getting rid of some `if` statements and providing advanced syntax's for your command.
 You can use a `BaseCommand`, but you can also use `CoreCommand` with a `SubCommand` for creating core commands that contains other sub commands inside of it.

 ### Items
 Item features makes creating custom items so much easier.
 All you have to do is create a `CustomItem` class and that's it!
 Now you can use this custom item through `ItemManager#giveItem(Player,CustomItem)` and listen for your custom events.